Power drills

 • Brushed Motor: Traditional brushed motors use carbon brushes to transfer power to the motor.
 They are typically more affordable but wear down over time due to friction on the brushes.

-Key Specifications and Ratings
+Key Power Drill Specifications and Ratings

 Max Torque